 Lat pulldowns are a killer exercise for a stronger and muscular back.
 Read on for a breakdown of the best lat pulldown bars for home and garage gyms.

 Building a home gym has never been more appealing and more affordable.
-Nowadays, you can pick up power racks, flat weight benches, and wall-mounted pull up bars that would fit right in at your neighborhood gym.

 Lat pulldowns are another tool in your home gym arsenal to develop a strong and muscular back.